 AI can help with all aspects mentioned earlier in this article, by enhancing efficiency, assisting in the growth of knowledge and entertainment, improving miniaturisation, and helping us find and design better biological solutions.
 Many of us already use AI as the personal assistants in our smartphones, and when performing online searches.
 It will become even more important as population growth continues to slow (as it has been doing since the mid-1960s), because the greater preponderance of older people will need ever more help from declining numbers of young people.
 AI will increasingly provide that help.

 It seems likely that most jobs will eventually be made redundant by AI, beginning with transport which can already be performed more safely and more fuel-efficiently by AI.
 Unlike previous industrial revolutions, AI is encroaching upon more highly paid jobs, and is expected to gradually replace much of the white-collar workforce.
 This will create disruption, but will also deliver enormous efficiencies in energy and resource use.
 It could also herald a new age of leisure and equality... or it could create a new underclass and widespread dispossession.
 We get to choose.

 So... there are a few ways we can maintain a steady-state, or even a contracting, physical economy while still growing the wider economy without limit.
-This is much easier to sell to business people instead of simply making them think they will be held back or hemmed in.2017-12-25
+This is much better for business instead of simply trying to limit it or hold it back.2017-12-25